Adarshd19/adarshd19.github.io/_pages/cv.md

 Education
 ======
-* B.S. in mathematics, University of Michigan--Dearborn, 2013
+* B.S. in mathematics (minors in statistics and computer science), University of Michigan--Dearborn, 2013
 * M.S. in applied and interdisciplinary mathematics, University of Michigan--Ann Arbor, 2017
 * Ph.D in applied and interdisciplinary mathematics, University of Michigan--Ann Arbor, 2020 (expected)